Introduction

 What is Lien Theory?

-In lien theory, a mortgage is regarded as a lien on the property rather than a transfer of ownership to the creditor.
-This framework enables the individual receiving funds to maintain complete ownership of the property, while the entity providing the funds holds a secured interest.
-If the individual who took a loan fails to meet their obligations, the lender can initiate legal actions to reclaim the unpaid amount by selling the asset.
+In , a on rather than a transfer of ownership to the creditor.
+This framework enables the receiving funds to maintain complete ownership of the property, while the entity providing the funds holds a .
+If the individual who took a loan fails to meet their obligations, the lender can initiate to reclaim the unpaid amount by selling the asset.
 Nevertheless, the individual who took the loan stays the rightful possessor until the property seizure is finalized.
 'As stated by CoreLogic, which encompasses about 75% of U.S. default data, this process guarantees that the individual's rights are upheld during the legal proceedings.'.

 Key Characteristics of Lien Theory States